Structure-Preserving Model Reduction for Dissipative Mechanical Systems: H-infinity -optimal rational approximation

-In Figure~\ref{fig:hinf}, we illustrate the effectiveness of our algorithm using the triple chain oscillator benchmark example~\cite{TruV09} of order $n = 1\,000$ and an $\Hinf$-error bound of $10^{-6}$.
-Compared with two different second-order balanced truncation (SOBT) approaches from~\cite{morReiS08}, the greedy interpolation approach has a slightly larger maximal error for the same reduced order $r = 29$.
+In \Cref{PBTRMV_fig:hinf}, we illustrate the effectiveness of our algorithm using the triple chain oscillator benchmark example~\cite{PBTRMV_TruV09} (see \Cref{PBTRMV_fig:triplechain1}) of order $n = 1\,000$ and an $\Hinf$-error bound of $10^{-6}$.
+Compared with the second-order balanced truncation (SOBT, vp version) approach described in~\cite[Alg.~3.2]{PBTRMV_ReiS08}, the greedy interpolation approach has a slightly larger maximal error for the same reduced order $r = 29$.
 However, in contrast to SOBT, we obtain full information on the current error and may terminate whenever the reduced-order model satisfies a prescribed error bound.
 Moreover, the method also allows for an easy adaptation to frequency-limited reduction.
 We currently investigate post-processing strategies to improve the performance of the greedy interpolation such as an additional optimization of the interpolation points.
 Furthermore, our approach may be combined with the subspaces obtained from (SO)BT to initialize the first projection space.

-The previously described algorithm leads to an error function $\fE_j(s)$, which is zero at the interpolation points in exact arithmetics.
-This results in the spiky shape of the error maximum singular value function that can be observed in Fig.~\ref{fig:hinf}.
-Such a behavior is generally unwanted, since this indicates that our ROM approximates the given model at a few frequencies much better than at others.
-In this way, accuracy is ``wasted'' in a few regions that could be used to improve the overall accuracy of the ROM.
+The previously described algorithm leads to an error function $\fE_{j}(s)$, which is zero at the interpolation points in exact arithmetics.
+This results in the spiky shape of the error maximum singular value function that can be observed in \Cref{PBTRMV_fig:hinf}.
+Such a behavior is generally unwanted, since this indicates that our reduced-order model approximates the given model at a few frequencies much better than at others.
+In this way, accuracy is ``wasted'' in a few regions that could be used to improve the overall accuracy of the reduced-order model.
 This is an inherent problem of a greedy approximation strategy with interpolation on the imaginary axis.